-Commission (Commission) may amend the shrimp line due to environmental changes.
-See the latest coordinates at www.wlf.la. qov/fishing/insideoutside-shrimp-line.
+amend the shrimp line due to environmental changes.
+See the latest coordinates at www.wlf.louisiana.gov/page/shrimp-line.

 The Louisiana Department of Wildlife and Fisheries (LDWF), the Commission, and the Louisiana Legislature are responsible for managing the shrimp fishery in inshore waters and the territorial seas.
 The Gulf of Mexico Fishery Management Council and NOAA Fisheries are responsible for federal waters.